School of Design and Creative Arts

 We are among the world's best universities for art and design, offering widely respected taught courses at foundation, undergraduate and postgraduate degree levels, within a research-intensive environment.

-We are looking for high calibre candidates to join us at Lecturer or Senior Lecturer Level in the areas of Traffic Safety: Intelligent Mobility and Graphic Communication and Illustration.
+We are looking for high calibre candidates to join us at Lecturer Level in the area of Design and Graphic Design.

 About the School

 Our approach confronts and challenges technical possibilities, whilst provoking debate and discussion.
-We are proud to be ranked 2nd in the UK for Design & Crafts (Guardian University Guide 2020) alongside being 1st for producing the most employable design graduates (BIDA, 2018).
+We are proud to be ranked 2nd in the UK for Design & Crafts (Guardian University Guide 2021) and 31st in the world for Art and Design in the QS World Rankings 2021.

-We are based within £25 million purpose-built facilities, including a purpose built, award winning Design Building and 6 superior creative hubs for the Arts.
+We are based within £21 million purpose-built facilities, including an award winning Design Building and 5 superior creative hubs for the Arts.
 We are home to over 200 academic, operational and technical staff as well as 100 doctoral research students.

 Our School is committed to enterprise and knowledge exchange and uses its strengths to reach out to the design and creative industries.
 Links with major external partners are to the considerable benefit of both our teaching and research.

 Our ambition is of the highest level.
-In 2018 we appointed a new Dean, Professor Cees de Bont.
-Cees was previously Dean at Hong Kong Polytechnic University and Delft University of Technology and enhances the reputation and leadership of our School with his considerable international experience.
-As well as continuing to invest in additional world class academic staff, multi-million pound funding has been committed over the next five years to further enhance our research and teaching spaces and facilities.
+We have international design expert, Professor Cees de Bont, as our Dean of the School of Design and Creative Arts.
+Cees was previously Dean at Hong Kong Polytechnic University, and Delft University of Technology, and with his extensive academic and industrial experience, enhances the reputation and leadership of our School with his considerable international experience.
+As well as continuing to invest in additional world class academic staff, we will be working over the next 5 years to further enhance our research and teaching spaces and facilities.
 This is an exciting time in which to join us.